ebi-pf-team/interproscan-docs/docs/HowToRun.rst

     [23/652963] process > WRITE_TSV_OUTPUT                 [100%] 1 of 1 ✔
     [d6/53c9e3] process > WRITE_XML_OUTPUT                 [100%] 1 of 1 ✔

-The first column (e.g. ``[83/6d3f04]``) identifies the subdirectory within the ``work/`` directory (created by Nextflow) where the process is running, and where the output files for the process can be found (useful for trouble shooting).
+1. The first column (e.g. ``[83/6d3f04]``) identifies the work subdirectory where the process is running, and where the output and log files for the process can be found (useful for trouble shooting).

-The second column (e.g. ``process > SCAN_SEQUENCES:RUN_ANTIFAM``) identifies the type of task (e.g. ``process``), and the name of the task (e.g. ``SCAN_SEQUENCES:RUN_ANTIFAM```).
-The number in parenthesises identifies the total number of spawned instances of that process.
+2. The second column identifies the type of task (e.g. ``process``), and the name of the task (e.g. ``SCAN_SEQUENCES:RUN_ANTIFAM```)

-The third column (e.g. ``[100%] 1 of 1 ✔``) indicates the percentage of the currently spawned instances of the process that have been completed.
-Additionally, this column lists the total number and number of completed tasks.
+3. The third column (e.g. ``[100%] 1 of 1 ✔``) indicates the percentage and number of the currently spawned instances of a given process that have been completed.

 Although ``InterProScan`` takes in a single FASTA file as input to improve the computing efficiency, ``InterProScan`` may split the FASTA file into smaller batches.
 Each of these batch is analysed by all specified applications.
-Thus, a single process may run multiple times, one for each batch.
+Thus, a single process may run multiple times, one for each batch or even sub-batch depending on the application.